|

 pkunzip can be used with the -d option but you will afterwards need to

-correct the following file names in gnu\emacs\lisp
+correct the following file names in gnu\emacs\lisp, because the base

 names will have been truncated to 8 characters: